Pure class A, zero feedback, single ended, twin pentode/double triode MM phono pre-amplifier

 Retail price standard version: 1000 GBP

-Retail price signature version: 1500 GBP
+Retail price signature version (as reviewed): 1500 GBP

 The manufacturer’s website reads “SW1X Audio Design stands for hand crafted, ‘state of the art’ audio equipment design.
 Everything is made by hand in England, and every product is engineered with just one objective in mind: to resurrect the spirit of music in a recording”.
 And sure enough, this solidly built preamp really communicates the spirit of whichever piece of music you play.